Planning for the Fall 2020 Semester

 - Most employees who can continue to work remotely will continue to do so for the foreseeable future.
 Student assistant positions will be limited to those functional areas required to support in-person courses.
 (Employees with questions regarding their work location for the fall, should contact their supervising manager or department chair.)

 - Beginning Aug.
 15, faculty and staff who need to support in-person instruction returned to work on campus.
 The first day of instruction was Wednesday, Aug.
 19.

 - For those who will be on campus in the fall, it will be each person’s responsibility to adhere to all public-health protocols to reduce the risk of infection among our campus community members and their families.
 This includes using face masks, practicing good hygiene and maintaining social distance.

 Recognizing the pandemic is a fluid situation, we will continue to review and adjust our campus plans and services, as necessary.
 In addition, the University is prepared for the possibility that all courses may need to transition to virtual instruction at any point during the fall semester.

 As we repopulate the campus, there will be updated protocols for those who will be on campus.
 Please review the key areas below for important information you need to know.
-Additional information will be shared throughout the summer, so we encourage you to read campus emails thoroughly and to check this website periodically.
+Additional information will be shared throughout the fall, so we encourage you to read campus emails thoroughly and to check this website periodically.